-20 3-D wind W
+3-D wind W

 The vertical wind is considered to add an offset to the terminal velocity of drops.
-Besides, the knowledge of the real droplet vertical speed is critical to have information about the DSD from the return power spectra of a vertically pointing Doppler radar.
-This question has been widely treated in the literature (Lhermitte, 1988; Giangrande et al., 2012; Tridon et al., 2013) and it shows that we have to take the vertical wind into account to properly deal with Doppler radar data.
+Additionally, the knowledge of the real droplet vertical speed is critical to have information about the DSD from the return power spectra of a vertically pointing Doppler radar.
+This question has been widely investigated in the literature (Lhermitte, 1988; Giangrande et al., 2012; Tridon et al., 2013) and it shows that we have to take the vertical wind into account to properly deal with Doppler radar data.

-- 5 The horizontal wind is the main force which makes the droplets move in the horizontal plane.
-However, with only a vertically-pointing radar and colocalized ground point measurements of the DSD, it is not possible to record the horizontal variability of the DSD.
-Consequently, we suppose that N, as a function of the diameter (this dependency will be implicit later), varies only with time and height (we limit the study to a (z, t) plane). - 10 This assumption is consistent if the horizontal air motions are weak or if the DSD is homogeneous in the horizontal plane.
-(Of course the DSD can be inhomogeneous with height).
-To ensure that this restriction is physically consistent, we will only treat quiet, stratiform light rain events (see the case study analysis in Sect.
-3.3).
+The horizontal wind is the main force which makes the droplets move in the horizontal plane.
+However, with only one vertically pointing radar and co-localized ground point measurements of the DSD, it is not possible to record the horizontal variability of the DSD.
+Consequently, as mentioned above, we limit the study to a (z, t) plane.
+This simplification is consistent if the horizontal air motion is weak or if the DSD is homogeneous in the horizontal plane.
+(Of course the DSD can be inhomogeneous with height.)

+To limit the errors caused by this simplification, we will only treat quiet, stratiform light rain events (see the case study in Sect.
+3.3) and we will study the ability of the algorithm to reproduce the observations.

-Evaporation (3rd term of Eq.
-1)
+Evaporation (third term of Eq.
+3)

-- 15 The evaporation is mathematically modeled as a term of advection along the mass of droplets coordinate.
+The evaporation is mathematically modeled as a term of advection along the mass of droplets coordinate.
 The advection speed (parameter τ of Eq.
-1) depends on the drop diameter, and on several meteorological variables, including pressure, temperature and, mainly, humidity.
+3) depends on the drop diameter, and on several meteorological variables, including pressure, temperature and mainly humidity.
 Seifert (2008) proposes a parameterization of this term.

-According to this parameterization and for long cold stratiform rain events similar to 20 the one treated in this study (see Sect.
-3.3), we verified (not shown) that evaporation - can be neglected.
+According to this parameterization and for long cold stratiform rain events similar to the one investigated in this study (see Sect.
+3.3), we verified (not shown) that evaporation can be neglected.

-Collisions (4th term of Eq.
-1)
+Collisions (fourth term of Eq.
+3)

-Collisions between drops can lead to coalescence (two drops producing one drop) or break-up (two drops producing at least two drops).
-Coalescence/break-up phenomena

-25 are generally assumed to be an important factor governing the DSD temporal evolution (Mcfarquhar, 2010; Prat et al., 2012), even if some studies reconsider this assumption

-(Villermaux and Bossa, 2009; Villermaux and Eloi, 2011).
+Collisions between drops can lead to coalescence (two drops producing one drop) or breakup (two drops producing at least two drops).
+Coalescence/breakup phenomena are generally assumed to be an important factor governing the DSD temporal evolution (Mcfarquhar, 2010; Prat et al., 2012), even if some studies reconsider this assumption (Villermaux and Bossa, 2009; Villermaux and Eloi, 2011).
 The phenomena have been widely investigated.
 Numerous parameterizations have been proposed.
-Among them, some characterize the ability of 2 drops to coalesce, depending on the energy involved in the collision (Low and List, 1982b; Brazier-Smith et al., 1972 or Straub et al., 2010).
-5 Others are more interested by the distribution of resulting drops in case of break-up.
-(The resulting distributions can be based on laboratory experiments: Low and List, 1982a, b, or on numerical fluid dynamics models: Schlottke et al., 2010; Beheng, 2010.)
-Since our first objective is to retrieve DSD profiles using data assimilation, we restrict ourselves to a simple framework, and we do not take into account the collisions between drops.
-Moreover, among the wide litterature mentionned above, many authors show that the coalescence/break-up processes are negligible for low rain rates (List et al., 1987; Prat and Barros, 2007a; Barthes and Mallet, 2013).
-Thus, this paper will focus only on a light rain event (see Sect.
-3.3).
+Among them, some characterize the ability of two drops to coalesce, depending on the energy involved in the collision (Low and List, 1982b; Brazier-Smith et al., 1972 or Straub et al., 2010).
+Others are more interested in the distribution of resulting drops in the case of breakup.
+The resulting distributions can be based on laboratory experiments, Low and List, 1982a, b, or on numerical fluid dynamics models, Schlottke et al., 2010; Beheng, 2010.

+Since our main objective is to retrieve DSD profiles using data assimilation, we restrict ourselves to a simple framework, and we do not take into account the collisions between drops.
+Moreover, among the wide literature mentioned above, many authors show that the coalescence/breakup processes are less critical for low rain rates (List et al., 1987; Prat and Barros, 2007a; Barthes and Mallet, 2013).
+Thus, this paper will only focus on a light rain event in order to limit the errors caused by this simplification.
+Additionally, as for the horizontal wind exclusion, we will study the ability of the algorithm to reproduce the observations despite this simplification.

-2.1.3 Simplified propagation model
+2.1.3 Numerical model (discretization)